JiMcNulty/FDC/README.md

     2. delete bed_mesh.pyc
 14. Save
     1. Shutdown and start (to ensure the bed_mesh.py will load)
+    2. Don't forget to check that it's still there after you do a Klipper update

 ### Running for the first time
 1. Take note of your min and max temp, if you start a print when your frame temp is below or above it, the script won't run